 - Squint, frown or grimace during conversation.

 - Rely more on touching.

 - Give inaccurate descriptions of detail or colors.

 - Lack eye contact.

 - Appear to be distrusting and/or withdrawn.

 - Seem to be worried about awkwardness.

 - Exhibit a reluctance to communicate.

 - Appear to be fearful of even normal activity.

-Hearing and/or Visual Impairments
+Communicating More Effectively with the Elderly Who Have Hearing and/or Visual Impairments

 Techniques for communicating more effectively with an elderly person who has hearing and/or visual impairments include the following: